straubt1/azhelper/README.md

 # Helper Functions
 The following details the functions available that can be real time savers.

+## Account Switching

+### get-accounts
+Allows you to list all the subscriptions you have access to and prompts for a subscription to switch to.

+Example:
+`get-accounts`

+## Network
+### get-ips
+Gets all the IP's in the subscription, or in a Resource Group if specified.

+Examples:
+`get-ips`
+`get-ips groupname1`

+### get-ips-detailed
+Gets all the IP's in the subscription as well as any load balancers, or in a Resource Group if specified.

+Examples:
+`get-ips-details`
+`get-ips-details groupname1`

 ## VM State
 ### vm-show